quixio/quix-docs/docs/platform/glossary.md

 Sign up for a [free account](https://portal.platform.quix.ai/self-sign-up).

+## Pipeline

+Applications implementing a source, transform, or destination, are connected together using [topics](#topic) into a pipeline.
+A pipeline provides the complete stream processing solution for your use case.
+The pipeline is visually represented in an environment.

 ## Portal API

-An [HTTP API](../apis/portal-api.md) used to interact with most portal-related features such as creation of [workspaces](#workspace), [users](#workspace), and [deployments](#deployment).
+An [HTTP API](../apis/portal-api.md) used to interact with most portal-related features such as creation of [environments](#environment), users, and [deployments](#deployment).

 ## Project

-A set of code in Quix Platform that can be edited, compiled, run, and deployed as one Docker image.
-Projects in Quix Platform are fully version controlled.
-You can also tag your code as an easy way to manage releases of your project.
+A project is an entity that corresponds to a Git repository.
+That Git repository can be hosted for you on Quix, or you can use another provider such as GitHub or Bitbucket to host the repository.

+A project contains one or more [environments](#environment), so typically you create an environment as part of the project creation workflow, and then create additional environments as required.

 ## Quix Streams